koyeb/koyeb-api-client-go/api/v1/koyeb/docs/OrganizationApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGithubInstallation2Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiGithubInstallationRequest struct via the builder pattern

 Name | Type | Description  | Notes